tejanium/stay/README.md

 Remember to put width and height respectively

-When called, by default **Stay** triggered by clicking the displayed text on HTML page.
+When called, by default **Stay** triggered by clicking the displayed text on HTML page, submitted by blur, and cancelled by pressing ESC key on your keyboard.
-**Stay** accept external trigger and submit button:
+**Stay** accept external trigger, submit, and cancel button:

-To use, just passed **activator:** followed by id of HTML element id
+To use external activator, just passed **activator:** followed by id of HTML element id

 Example: